tangollama/cis411_lab1/labreports/LAB_JamesGelok.md

 3. Allowing authorized parties to issue queries that traverse the TB's of data stored in your datastore(s).
 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

-What archictural pattern(s) will you employee to support each of these needs?
+What architectural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+## Architectural Pattern: Blackboard

+###Benefits:
+90. Blackboard can handle massive amounts of data.
+180. Datastores can be independent of each other.
+360. It is easy to add new knowledge source or update existing knowledge source.
+540. All knowledge sources can work in parallel since they are very independent of each other.
+720. Blackboard is well suited for supporting or refuting hypothesis, as well as applying machine learning and making new discoveries about said data.

+###Potential Issue/s or Adverse Consequences.

+1. Blackboard was designed for ill-defined problems.
+As the problem space becomes understood, the necessity of blackboard diminishes.
+2. A micro-service architecture might be faster, but researchers would be at a disadvantage in coming to new insights about volunteers.

+## Why are changes needed?

+Changes are needed because the scale at which ServeCentral would be working at this stage would require some sort of change in architecture that could support the massive amount of bandwidth that the application would be receiving.
+If not blackboard, then a micro-service architecture would suffice.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).